-Lastly, as a long-standing home health provider within King County, Emerald has become a trusted community partner that has provided diverse and unique care for thousands of patients that has resulted in clinical outcomes that rank among the best in the country.
-Our locally led care team understand the home health needs of King County and continue to make uncompromising strides to provide not only comprehensive patient care, but exceptional clinical quality outcomes.
+Lastly, as a long-standing home health provider within King County, Symbol has become a trusted community partner that has provided diverse and unique care for thousands of patients that has resulted in clinical outcomes that rank among the best in the country.
+Our locally led care team understands the home health needs of King County and the Puget Sound area, and continue to make uncompromising strides to provide not only comprehensive patient care, but exceptional clinical quality outcomes.
 The Washington state average for home health skilled care is 3.5 stars.
-Our agency has averaged 4.0 stars or above for the last several years, we are proud knowing that our patients receive some of the best hands on care in the state.3
+Our agency has averaged 4.0 stars or above for clinical outcomes and patient survey results during the the last several years, we are proud knowing that our patients receive some of the best hands on care in the state.3

-With the addition of providing hospice care in King County, Emerald will be able to provide more care along the spectrum of post-acute care.
-Longstanding partnerships and narrowed networks currently exist with upstream post acute care providers and community referral sources in some of the most diverse parts of South King County.
+With the addition of providing hospice care in King County, Symbol will be able to provide more care along the spectrum of post-acute care.
+Longstanding partnerships and narrowed networks currently exist with upstream post acute care providers and community referral sources in King County.
+In addition, Puget Sound Home Health is a community member of the Northwest Healthcare Response Network whose purpose is through collaborative planning, exercises, trainings, and coordination of resources, to build a disaster resilient healthcare system.
 This will have a significant impact on our community in King County, as we'll be better able to provide patients with the right care, in the right place, at the right time.
-Emerald's proposal set out in this application will demonstrate that Puget Sound Hospice of King County is uniquely situated to provide exceptional hospice care in King County.
+Symbol's proposal set out in this application will demonstrate that Puget Sound Hospice of Pierce County is uniquely situated to provide exceptional hospice care in King County.

-These three facets, along with others set out in this application, uniquely position Puget Sound Hospice of King County to provide a level of care that its competitors in King County simply can't match; the exact type of community-based care that Washington's Certificate of Need program is designed to produce.
-As you will see in this application, the basis for our proposal as we have set out illustrate why Puget Sound Hospice of King County is the best choice to meet the hospice care needs of the residents of King County.
+These three facets, along with others set out in this application, uniquely position Puget Sound Hospice of Pierce County to provide a level of care that its competitors in King County simply can't match; the exact type of community-based care that Washington's Certificate of Need program is designed to produce.
+As you will see in this application, our proposal illustrates why Puget Sound Hospice of Pierce County is the best choice to meet the hospice care needs of the residents of King County